hubcio2115/hubcio2115/README.md

 # Hubert Kowalski

-Hi there 👋 I'm Hubert from Poland, and I aspire to be a full-stack developer.
+Hi there 👋 I'm Hubert from Poland, and I aspire to be a frontend developer.
 I'm currently in university on a computer science course.
 I really enjoy learning new things.

 ### 🛠 Skills and Experiences